20 Terms All Survey-Savvy Market Researchers Should Know

 #17: Logic

-Logic is a tool that enables particular survey questions to be displayed to certain respondents depending on the responses that they have submitted previously.
+Logic is a tool that displays specific survey questions to certain respondents based on their previous answers.
 Logic combats survey fatigue by only displaying questions that are directly applicable to individual respondents.
 As a result, the quality of the data is higher.

 #18: Fielding